 Maintaining an Exercise Routine is One of the Best Things Seniors Can Do for Health and Wellness

 The older we get, the more important it becomes to practice a fit and healthy lifestyle.
-In fact, doing so has been shown to correlate with positive senior physical and mental health directly.
+Doing so has been shown to directly correlate with positive senior physical and mental health.

-If you’re 60 years of age or older, getting started with a safe weight training routine can seem overwhelming.
+If you’re 60 or older, getting started with a safe weight training routine can seem overwhelming.
 Luckily, senior-focused programs can help you achieve your fitness goals.